-Glacier National Park is one of 43 national parks located within Canada.
-This 521 square miles of protected area includes portions of the Columbia Mountains, as well as Rogers Pass National Historic Site.
+Glacier National Park is one of 43 national parks located in Canada.
+This 521 square miles of the protected area includes portions of the Columbia Mountains and Rogers Pass National Historic Site.
 The park contains active glaciers, snowy peaks, one of Canada’s largest cave systems, and a large selection of plants and animals.

 Not to be confused with its American counterpart in Montana, Glacier National Park of Canada is located in British Columbia, 4 hours’ drive west of Calgary.
 It is situated on the Trans-Canada highway between Yoho and Mount Revelstoke National Parks.

 It is situated in the Columbia Mountain Range, part of the Interior Wetbelt region of British Columbia.

 Glacier National Park was one of the first national parks ever named and was named on the same day as Yoho National Park in October 1886.

 British Columbia’s participation in Canadian Confederation was dependent on the completion of the Canadian Pacific Railway (CPR) through the province.
 The problem was the Selkirk Mountains, which required surveyors to look for a pass through.
 In 1865 expeditions began looking for a viable pass.
 However, it was not until 1881 that Major Albert Bowman Rogers discovered one.
 The pass was named after him, and he was granted $5,000 in prize money for the discovery.